Zjemm/Notify-Matrix/README.md

 # Usage
 See comments in the files

-Make the files executable and place the for example in /usr/bin/
+Make the files executable and place them for example in /usr/bin/